joinpursuit/pursuit-crypto-lessons/case_studies/defi/uniswap/lessons/readme.md

 4. **Integration with the DeFi Ecosystem**: Learn about Uniswap's interactions with other DeFi protocols, platforms, and aggregators, as well as key partnerships and collaborations.
 5. **Challenges and Risks**: An overview of potential challenges and risks associated with Uniswap, including security concerns, high gas fees, and regulatory obstacles.
 6. **Success Stories and Impact**: Discover successful projects and tokens launched through Uniswap and the platform's impact on the DeFi ecosystem.

-## Who This Curriculum Is For

-This Uniswap case study is suitable for anyone interested in learning about decentralized exchanges, DeFi protocols, and the broader DeFi ecosystem.
-Whether you are a